Japan’s Cherry Blossom Forecast 2024

 This page is one of several on which you’ll find everything you need to know about the blossoms, so you can plan and book your spring getaway in Japan including our spring-only cherry blossom tours in Nagano.
 Let’s start with when and where the blossoms are expected to bloom this year:

-Released on January 12, the Japan Meteorological Corporation (JMC) published its first forecast for 2022.
-Since that time, several revised forecasts have been released including the expected dates of bloom, as forecast on March 17 2022.
-Most areas around the country are blooming a predicted to bloom at little early this year, consistent with the trend over recent years that has seen the appearance of the blossoms become earlier year-on-year.
+Released on February 15th, the Japan Meteorological Corporation (JMC) published its fourth forecast for 2024.
+At the moment, this is the most up to date forecast although we expect more to be released as we get closer to the Spring Season.
+Most areas around the country are predicted to bloom a little early this year, consistent with the trend over recent years that has seen the appearance of the blossoms become earlier year-on-year.

-As we head into late-winter and spring approaches, the forecast will be updated and at those times, we will update this page.
+As we head into late-winter and spring approaches, the forecast will continue to be updated and at those times, we will update this page.
 In-keeping with the pattern in recent years, the blossoms look set to bloom a little earlier than usual but not widely outside of their expected dates.
-The southern regions of Japan will bloom first – as early as March 17 in areas such as Fukuoka – before Tokyo and Nagoya bloom around March 20 to 22, followed by Kyoto and Osaka on March 26.
-Our home region of Nagano is forecast to bloom on April 11 and reach its peak bloom, referred to as ‘mankai’ in Japanese, around April 16.
+Areas such as Tokyo are predicted to start blooming on March 23rd, only one day before earlier than average.
+Fukuoka, in the south, is predicted to start blooming on March 22nd, which is the exact average date.
+Kanazawa on the other hand will start blooming a few days earlier than usual on March 31st.
+Our home region of Nagano is forecast to bloom on April 5th and reach its peak bloom, referred to as ‘mankai’ in Japanese, around April 11, a week earlier than average.
 We will update this page once the next JMC forecast is released.

 CHERRY BLOSSOM VARIETIES & HOW THEY BLOOM